59 Red Flowers: Complete List With Names and Pictures

 Camellia

 These semi-double blooms come in a deep red color with golden stamens popping out of their delicately ruffled petals.
-They flower over the course of several months in such profusion that, come springtime, they make for a dramatic, glorious, and lustrous garden display that can last to wintertime.
+They flower over the course of several months.
+Come springtime, they make a dramatic, glorious, and lustrous garden display that can last until wintertime.

-Camellias enjoy acidic, organically rich soil that is well-drained and retains a medium amount of moisture.
+Camellias enjoy acidic, organically rich soil that is well-drained and retains moisture.
 They are not exactly lovers of the sun and will prefer to be under either partial or full shade.
-While camellias are a very low maintenance flower, they do need to be protected against direct sunlight and a number of insects such as vine weevils, aphids, and scale insects.
-They grow to be as tall and wide as 6 to 8 feet in USDA zones 7 to 9.
+While camellias are low-maintenance, they do need to be protected against a number of insects such as vine weevils, aphids, and scale insects.
+They grow in USDA zones 7 to 9.

 Canna

-The canna, also called the “Ambassador,” has a quite fittingly prominent appearance.
+The canna has a fittingly prominent appearance.
 It can reach heights of 5 to 6 feet and spread to a width of 18 to 24 inches.
-It produces large, spectacular flowers that are similar to irises in appearance.
+It produces large, spectacular flowers that are similar to irises.
 Its foliage comes in a rich emerald green that blooms robust, velvety flowers that come in an array of colors.
 This includes a fiery, deep red.
-Cannas are very colorful and refreshing, making them right at home in a tropical garden.

-Pests largely leave the canna alone, but an eye must be kept out on slugs, snails, Japanese beetles, and caterpillars as these insects tend to do heavy damage to the foliage.
+Pests largely leave the canna alone, but an eye must be kept on slugs, snails, Japanese beetles, and caterpillars.
 It should also be noted that cannas do not hold up well against frost and are only really hardy in USDA zones 8 to 11.

 Cardinal Flower

-The Queen Victoria or, as it is more commonly known, the cardinal flower is a red perennial flower that produces a profusion of flower spikes that bloom densely-compacted, two-lipped florets that come in a fiery, scarlet-red color.
+The cardinal flower is a red perennial flower that produces a profusion of flower spikes.
+They produce densely-compacted, two-lipped florets that come in a fiery, scarlet-red color.
 It is an award-winning plant that, while not long-lived, propagates by self-seeding in the right conditions.
 They love soil that is organically rich, with lots of consistent moisture.
 Plant them under the full sun, or in partial shade in especially hot weather.

 Cardinal flowers can grow to a height of 3 to 4 feet and a width of 1 to 2 feet.
 They are perfect for summer gardens and wild gardens as they attract a lot of beneficial pollinators such as hummingbirds, bees, and butterflies.
-Still, they are resistant to deer and rabbits.
-These flowers are especially hardy and also known to thrive even against drought and poor drainage, but are best planted in USDA zones 3 to 9.
+These flowers are hardy and also known to thrive even against drought and poor drainage, but are best planted in USDA zones 3 to 9.

 Chrysanthemum

-Also going by the name “Jolly Cheryl,” the chrysanthemum has a cheerful and warm appearance.
-It is a double flower that has a profusion of juicy, gradient red petals that darken and clump more densely towards the center.
+The chrysanthemum has a cheerful and warm appearance.
+It is a double red flower that has a profusion of petals.
 It’s a staple piece for any fall garden as it blooms from mid to late fall.
 They are a favorite in flower arrangements and will look great as cut flowers for basically any application.

 Cockscomb

-The cockscomb performs best in areas under the full sun.
+The cockscomb performs best in areas under full sun.
 They are partial to moist soil with a neutral or slightly acidic pH quality.
 It also helps to have the soil fertilized with compost.
-The soil must be kept well-drained to avoid fungal diseases or rotting.
 Cockscomb is rather low maintenance and becomes drought and heat resistant once established.

 These flowers are ideal for scenic gardens as they attract many beneficial wildlife such as butterflies, hummingbirds, and other songbirds.
 In USDA zones 9 to 12, cockscombs propagate by seed and grow to a height and width of 12 inches.